Irish win again in Premiership Cup

 Hooker Jack Musk dropped the ball with the line at his mercy as Quins wasted the chance to level before James Grayson's penalty put Saints eight points in front.

-But yellow cards to JJ Tonks and Tom Collins had Saints down to 13 players and Quins took full advantage as Anywanwu's second try and Luke Wallace's lunge over the line, after Huw Jones had been held up, cut the gap to a single point with eight minutes to go.
+But yellow cards to JJ Tonks and Tom Collins had Saints down to 13 players and Quins took full advantage as Anyanwu's second try and Luke Wallace's lunge over the line, after Huw Jones had been held up, cut the gap to a single point with eight minutes to go.

 With six minutes to go, Benson stayed calm to slot the match-winning conversion.